 And, finally, a nonsexual design strategy.
 Notice how the unpainted area between the female neck and her body reflects the similar shape of the stippled area to its right, thus visually unifying the elements of this creature.

 Of course I never talked to the woman who 600 years ago made the original Sikyatki design that is on the interior of bowl 2021-21 and so any interpretation I offer must be tentative.
 We do know something about life at Hopi during that ancient period, and know that the generation of life was a core issue to the desert farmers who made the original bowl.
-Our sensibilities might be offended by the direct discussion or visualization of sexual intercourse, but procreation was apparently an accepted topic of concern for these ancient people.
+Our sensibilities might be offended by the direct discussion or visualization of sexual intercourse, but procreation was likely an accepted topic of concern for these ancient people.
 I know first hand that modern Hopi humor can be more explicitly sexual than Pahana outsiders may be comfortable with, which the kachina Koyemsi and their audiences find hilarious.
 Thus, while I might blush a bit at my interpretation of the interior design of bowl 2021-21, it does not surprise me that that such a procreative, explicit, image might be found on an ancient or modern bowl from Hopi.

 The Um-tok-ina serpent on the outside of the bowl flies free and fiercely.
 Unlike the enmeshed creatures on the interior of the bowl, its form is not obscured or abstracted but bold and direct.
 Particularly because it can be seen clearly in this new version, the creature is intimidating, particularly those sharp teeth.
 This creature is on the hunt.